Justin Williams: Carolina Hurricanes (2004–2009)

 On January 20, 2004, Williams was traded to the Carolina Hurricanes in exchange for defenceman Danny Markov.
 He finished the season with a career-high 33 assists and 44 points in 79 games for the Hurricanes and Flyers.
 Once the season ended, he represented Team Canada at the 2004 IIHF World Championship and signed a one-year contract extension with the Hurricanes.
 However, due to the 2004–05 NHL lockout, he went overseas to play for Luleå HF of the Swedish Elitserien.
 After recorded 14 goals and 18 assists in 49 games, he returned to the Hurricanes for the 2005-06 season.
 Before the season began, Williams signed a one-year $1.23 million contract extension with the Hurricanes.

 During the 2005–06 season, he set career-highs in games played (82), goals (31), assists (45), points (76) and penalty minutes (60).
-In Game 3 of the 2006 Eastern Conference Quarterfinals, Williams hit Montreal Canadiens captain Saku Koivu with an errant high stick, severely injuring his left eye.
+In game three of the 2006 Eastern Conference Quarterfinals, Williams hit Montreal Canadiens captain Saku Koivu with an errant high stick, severely injuring his left eye.
 The injury resulted in Koivu missing the remainder of the series and caused Canadiens fans to boo Williams everytime he touched the puck.
-Williams scored the final goal of the 2006 Stanley Cup Finals, an empty net goal at 18:59 of the third period of Game 7.
+Williams scored the final goal of the 2006 Stanley Cup Final, an empty net goal at 18:59 of the third period of game seven.
 On July 1, 2006, Williams signed a new five-year contract with the Hurricanes worth $3.5 million per season.

 In 2006–07, Williams recorded career-highs in goals (33), penalty minutes (73), power play goals (12) and game-winning goals (8).
 It was Williams' second consecutive season of 82 games played.
 Williams made his first appearance in an NHL All-Star game at the 2007 NHL All-Star Game in Dallas, recording a goal and an assist.
 Williams also played for Canada in the 2007 IIHF World Championship, in which he won his second gold medal.

 Williams continued his previous season's dominance with nine goals and 21 assists by mid-December before suffering a torn ACL and MCL in his left knee.
 Williams underwent successful surgery for the torn ligaments on December 26, 2007, and returned on April 1, 2008.

 On September 17, 2008, Williams was thought to be sidelined for four-to-six months when he tore his right Achilles tendon in an off-ice, pre-season workout.
 He missed the first 25 games of the regular season but returned from his injury on December 4, 2008.
 In his first game back, Williams tallied his first goal since November 23, 2007.